 Deposits Do Not Change Community Property Character

-Arizona is a community property state, and that distinction matters when it comes to bank accounts.
-When married couples deposit community funds into any type of account, the money retains its community property character regardless of how the account is titled.
+Community property law plays a major role in how bank accounts work for married couples.
+When spouses deposit community funds into any type of account, the money keeps its character as marital property.
+This is true regardless of how the account is titled.

 A deposit of community property in an account does not alter the community character of the property or community rights in the property.

 A.R.S. § 14-6216(A)This protection prevents a common misunderstanding.
 Some people assume that depositing community funds into an account titled in only one spouse's name converts those funds to separate property.
 It does not.
-Community property stays community property, and both spouses retain their rights to those funds.
+Community property in the account stays community property, and both spouses keep their rights to those funds.

 Spousal Survivorship Rights Are Protected

 When married account holders set up a joint account with survivorship, or when survivorship arises under A.R.S.
-14-6212, that right cannot be altered by a will.
-The account terms and the statute govern.
+14-6212, that right cannot be changed by a will.
+The account terms and the statute govern the outcome.

 A right of survivorship between parties married to each other arising from the express terms of the account or section 14-6212 may not be altered by will.

-A.R.S. § 14-6216(B)This reinforces a principle that runs throughout Arizona's account transfer rules: the account agreement controls the outcome, not the will.
+A.R.S. § 14-6216(B)This reinforces a key rule that runs throughout the account transfer statutes: the account agreement controls, not the will.
 For married couples, this provides a layer of protection.
 A surviving spouse's right to the account funds cannot be redirected by a last-minute will change.

-For families coordinating a full estate plan, understanding the interplay between community property rights and account titling is essential.
+Families coordinating a full estate plan should understand how community property rights interact with account titling.
 The way accounts are set up today determines what happens to the money when one spouse passes away.
+For couples going through a divorce or separation, these rules also affect how courts handle property division.